data-gymnasia/courses/content/programming-in-python/content.md

 **Exercise**
 The fractional part of a positive real number $x$ is the part after the decimal point: it's defined to be the positive difference between $x$ and the greatest integer which is less than or equal to $x$.
 You can find the fractional part of _{code.language-python}x_ in Python with the expression _{code.language-python}x - int(x)_.

 Find the fractional parts of the first 100 positive integer multiples of $\pi$.
-Use the function _{code.language-python}extrema_ on the resulting array to find its least and greatest values.
+Use the function _{code.language-python}extrema_ (defined below) on the resulting array to find its least and greatest values.
 Find the ratio of the greatest value to the least.
 :::

     pre(data-executable)